 A research institute is defined as an organisation that can undertake R&D activities in the manner defined in the R&D definition above.

-A research institute can be a tertiary education institution, a government agency established for the purpose of research, a Cooperative Research Centre (CRC), an Institute or Centre for Research or a privately owned and accredited research facility.
+A research institute can be a:

+- Tertiary education institution - Government agency established for the purpose of research - Cooperative Research Centre (CRC) - Institute or Centre for Research or a privately owned and accredited research facility.